Common Problems

 Let's take a step back and look at our system as a whole.
 At this point, we have a simple design that satisfies all of our functional requirements.

 - Uploader: This is the client that uploads the file.
 It could be a web browser, a mobile app, or a desktop app.
+It is also responsible for proactively identifying local changes and pushing the updates to remote storage.

 - Downloader: This is the client that downloads the file.
 Of course, this can be the same client as the uploader, but it doesn't have to be.
 We separate them in our design for clarity.
+It is also responsible for determining when a file it has locally has changed on the remote server and downloading these changes.

 - LB & API Gateway: This is the load balancer and API Gateway that sits in front of our application servers.
 It's responsible for routing requests to the appropriate server and handling things like SSL termination, rate limiting, and request validation.